-About half of Metra's capital program is dedicated to major projects including [to be updated to reflect 2018-22 capital program once the initial program is available in the coming months]:
+About half of Metra's capital program is dedicated to major projects including:

-- Continuing to install the federally mandated Positive Train Control safety system, which is expected to cost up to \$400 million to install and about \$15 million to \$20 million a year to operate. - Procuring new railcars and new locomotives.
+- Continuing to install the federally mandated Positive Train Control safety system, which is expected to cost up to \$400 million to install and about \$15 million to \$20 million a year to operate. - Procuring new railcars and new or remanufactured locomotives.
 The actual number of each will depend on the response from manufacturers, the funding available and whether Metra can use financing alternatives, such as leasing, to maximize its funding.
 This will help us begin to replace the oldest commuter rail fleet in the nation.

 - Rehabilitating railcars and locomotives through several programs, most of them in-house.
-This work will extend the useful life of these assets until they can be replaced. - Remanufacturing locomotives to create practically brand new locomotives on existing frames in cooperation with offsite contractors to achieve financial and operational efficiency. - Expanding our main railcar rehabilitation facility to enable us to complete up to 60 railcars a year. - Replacing bridges that carry Union Pacific North Line trains over 22 streets on the North Side of Chicago.
+This work will extend the useful life of these assets until they can be replaced. - Remanufacturing locomotives to create practically brand new locomotives on existing frames in cooperation with offsite contractors to achieve financial and operational efficiency while significantly and cost-effectively reducing the locomotive emissions. - Expanding our main railcar rehabilitation facility to enable us to complete up to 60 railcars a year. - Replacing bridges that carry Union Pacific North Line trains over 22 streets on the North Side of Chicago.
 The reconstruction of the Ravenswood Station, the busiest station on the line, is part of this multiyear project.
 All these bridges are 120 years old and can no longer be economically maintained.
-A bridge that carries this line over the Chicago River's North Branch also will be rehabilitated - Replacing a single-track bridge on the Milwaukee West Line, which dates from 1881, with a modern double-track bridge, eliminating a bottleneck on the line. - Removing two sections of two-track bottleneck on the Union Pacific West Line through completion of 7 miles of third track on the Union Pacific's busiest freight line.
+A bridge that carries this line over the Chicago River's North Branch also will be rehabilitated. - Replacing a single-track bridge on the Milwaukee District West Line, which dates from 1881, with a modern double-track bridge, eliminating a bottleneck on the line. - Removing two sections of two-track bottleneck on the Union Pacific West Line through completion of 8 miles of third track on the Union Pacific's busiest freight line.